doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 Eg, just write `x=undef;` to eliminate an "x is not defined" error message.

 Duplicate definitions can happen by accident.
-* You have `use`d two different library scripts that define the same name, and you never noticed the conflict.
-To fix this problem, use selective import (the `using` command) to import only the names you actually want from one of the libraries.
+* You have `used`d or `include`d two different library scripts that define the same name X, and you never noticed the conflict.
+This is dangerous: the last definition of X wins, and the first library is forced to use the second library's definition of X, which probably breaks the first library.
+  To fix this problem, use selective import
+  (the `using` command) to import only the names you actually want from one of the libraries.
 * You have `use`d a library script and imported a name X which you have also defined locally.
   Let's assume this is an accident, and that you did not intend to modify the internal workings